Allocation Assist

 Do I have to pay UK tax on income earned in Dubai?

-Non-residence status is assessed on a tax-year basis (6th April to the following 5 April) and should apply if you are working full-time in the UAE and do not stay in the UK for more than 90 days or work in the UK for more than 30 days within the tax year.
+Non-residence status is assessed on a tax-year basis (6 April to the following 5 April) and should apply if you are working full-time in the UAE and do not stay in the UK for more than 90 days or work in the UK for more than 30 days within the tax year.
 However, if you relocate for less than a full tax year, you will remain a UK resident for tax purposes and be liable to pay UK tax on foreign income.

 How can I make sure that I have non-resident status?

 You must inform HMRC when you are leaving the UK to live abroad.
 If you usually complete a self-assessment tax return, you will need to report your residency status to HMRC on your tax return.
-If you do not usually complete a self-assessment tax return, you need to fill in form P85 online:
+If you do not usually complete a self-assessment tax return, you need to fill out form P85 online If you are unsure about your UK residence status, you can check this website

 Will I have to pay tax if I transfer money back to the UK?

 While you have non-resident tax status, all your earnings outside the UK are legitimately tax-free.
 You are not liable to pay UK tax on these earnings when you transfer them to a UK account.
-This is determined by your residence status when the income was earned, not when it is transferred.
+This is determined by your residence status when the income was earned, not when it was transferred.

 Do I have to pay other taxes in the UK?